Alan Woods (gambler)

-Alan Woods (1945 – 26 January 2008) was an Australian and Hong Kong professional gambler and mathematician considered among the biggest gamblers in the world.

-Woods focused on blackjack and betting on horse racing.
-He has worked with Bill Benter and Zeljko Ranogajec during his career and "pioneered quantitative gambling by betting on Hong Kong horse races".
-His estimated net worth at the time of his death was AU$670 million.
+Alan Woods (1945 – 26 January 2008) was an Australian and Hong Kong professional gambler and mathematician.
+He focused on blackjack and betting on horse racing, working with Bill Benter and Zeljko Ranogajec, and was an early developer of quantitative, computer-based betting on Hong Kong horse racing.
+His estimated net worth at his death was AU$670 million, with later estimates higher, including about A$939 million cited by Guinness World Records.

 Early life

 Woods was raised in Murwillumbah, New South Wales, Australia.
-His parents ran a newsagency, followed by a cordial factory and a hotel.
-Woods was not exposed to gambling in his youth and played solo whist with his family.
-He studied mathematics at the University of New England, in Armidale but dropped out his final year before graduating.
-There, Woods began playing poker machines and described himself as a losing player.
-He stopped due to a relocation to Sydney where poker machines were not available.
-He also worked for a time as an insurance actuary.
+He studied mathematics at the University of New England in Armidale but dropped out in his final year before graduating.
+As a student he played poker machines at a loss, stopping after he moved to Sydney where they were unavailable.
+He also took up horse betting during college and worked for a time as an insurance actuary.

-Woods also picked up horse betting during college and won his first bet.
-Unlike in poker and solo, Woods was generally losing betting on horses and developed a gambling habit.

 Gambling career

-Woods was introduced to card counting in blackjack from his fellow bridge players.
-He tested the method and won a few thousand dollars.
-Woods did not focus on gambling seriously until his wife left him in 1979.
-Afterwards, he played blackjack in Hobart and won $16,000 in four months.
-He moved to Las Vegas where he won an additional $100,000 playing blackjack around the clock.
-Later, he moved on to play in casinos across Europe, Australia, and Asia.
+Woods learned card counting in blackjack from fellow bridge players and won a few thousand dollars testing the method.
+He began gambling seriously after his wife left him in 1979, winning $16,000 in four months in Hobart and a further $100,000 in Las Vegas.
+He then played in casinos across Europe, Australia and Asia.

-Woods retired from professional blackjack in 1982 and focused on horse betting in Hong Kong due to the small pool of horses.
-There, he met Bob Moore and Bill Benter.
-Benter and Woods worked on a computer model "based on mathematics, to choose race winners based on formulaic consideration of track, form, weather and other factors".
-The model began generating $100,000 in the 1987 racing season.
-That same year, Benter and Woods dissolved the partnership.
+Woods retired from professional blackjack in 1982 and turned to horse betting in Hong Kong, which had a small pool of horses.
+There he met Bob Moore and Bill Benter, with whom he developed a computer model that selected race winners from factors such as track, form and weather.
+The model returned about $100,000 in the 1987 season, after which Woods and Benter dissolved their partnership.

-Woods traveled to Manila and worked with Zeljko Ranogajec, who he also described as a rival.
-By the 1990s, Woods had won millions from horse betting.
+Woods later worked in Manila with Zeljko Ranogajec, whom he also regarded as a rival, and won millions from horse betting through the 1990s.
+By the 2006–07 financial year, his syndicate was reported to account for about 2 per cent of the Hong Kong Jockey Club's betting turnover.

 Personal life

-Woods married Meredith in 1972; the two separated in 1979.
-They had two children, Anthony and Vicky.
-Woods was against the Iraq War and described himself as a former conservative turned liberal.
+Woods married Meredith in 1972 and separated from her in 1979.
+They had two children.
+He opposed the Iraq War and described himself as a former conservative turned liberal.

-Woods was a member of the online harm reduction & drug discussion forum Bluelight, joining shortly after the site's inception in 1999 and heavily funding the site until his death in early 2008.
+From 1999 until his death he was a member and major funder of the online harm reduction forum Bluelight, covering its running costs as it grew to more than 80,000 members.